Customer Behaviour Policy

 • refusing to co-operate with the investigation while expecting the complaint to be resolved.

-• making groundless complaints about employees and demanding they are replaced.
+• making groundless complaints about employees and demanding they are replaced or dismissed.

 • recording conversations with officers without prior notification